evanricafort/lazymap/README.md

 # lazymap

-A single command tool equipped with NMAP scripts for Network Penetration Testing that will scan and detect security issues on common ports.
+A single command line tool equipped with NMAP scripts for Network Penetration Testing that will scan and detect security issues on common ports.

 List of Ports
 - Port 139 and 445 (SMB)